 When shopping for an expensive motorcycle like a BMW, it is wise to get an insurance quote before signing on the dotted line.
 Insurance on a high-end bike can be expensive, so it pays to determine if the insurance costs will fit into your overall budget.

-A Trusted Choice® agent who specializes in motorcycle insurance can help you navigate insurance waters.
+An independent agent who specializes in motorcycle insurance can help you navigate insurance waters.
 They will do the legwork for you and present a variety of policies for you to consider that offer the coverage you need to protect both your bike and your assets.